break08/cxQuick/README.md

 **cxQuick** is a graphical tool that simplifies converting `.py` Python scripts into `.exe` executables using [`cx_Freeze`](https://github.com/marcelotduarte/cx_Freeze).

-## 🖼 Features

-- Simple and clean Tkinter-based GUI.
-- Browse and select Python files and icon files.
-- Set metadata: name, version, and description.
-- Choose base: `Win32GUI` (no terminal) or `Console`.
-- Choose a custom output directory.
-- Auto-generates a `setup.py` and builds the executable.

 ## 📦 Requirements

 - Python 3.7+